20pyh1/20pyh1.github.io/_posts/2019-12-01-Design-Manifesto.md

 Age

 #### Iterate, Iterate, Iterate
-There are many tests you can do in user experience research.
+If more than one person is going to use your product, you need to test it with more than one person, prefereably as many people as you can.
+Keep this group diverse so that you can uncover any biases in your design or find design flaws that certain subgroups can navigate but others cannot.
+Your design should cater to your entire user base, and in order to find out if it does, you need to test and fix your product with a big enough sample population to represent the whole thing.

+There are many [tests](https://ebookcentral.proquest.com/lib/willm/detail.action?docID=3399583) you can do in user experience research.
+The most obvious of them is the [usability test](https://glow.williams.edu/courses/2539542/files/folder/readings?preview=153992331) where you can let your users try completing a task on a prototype of your product.
+Take notes on where they struggled and what they assumed wrongly about the interface.
+These will guide you as you make your revisions to your prototype.

+I highly recommend starting with a [paper prototype](https://glow.williams.edu/courses/2539542/files/folder/readings?preview=153992333) because of all the changes you will find yourself making throughout this testing product (remember, the user is always right)!
+Paper prototypes are cheaper and easier to make and edit, making for great initial testing prototypes when you don't know if your interface matches users' conceptual models or if it provides enough information to be navigated.

+#### Conclusion

-The last point to remember is htat the design process is work that needs to be done.
+Remember, the design process is work that needs to be done.
+You won't magically find the perfect problem to solve.
+Your design issues won't resolve themselves.
 So if you have an idea in mind, go out there and start designing.
-Failure is to be expected.